JJWRoeloffs/minictl/README.md

 If pip complaints that `cargo` is not installed, this is because I did not compile the package for your combination of OS and python version (For example, `macOS Sequoia, python3.9`) This is especially likely for MacOS when using Apple Scilicon and a Python version below 3.11, as these are not supported by the tools upstream.
 If you run into this error and are on MacOS, use to python 3.11 or greater.

 If there is no python version supported for your OS, or you wish to use a different python version than I support (>= 3.9), the error can also be fixed by installing the rust toolchain on your computer, which you can do using `rustup` as explained [here](https://www.rust-lang.org/tools/install), proceeding with a default instalation.
 After rust is installed, the `pip install` command will work.

+### Usage

+A simple tutorial for the python library can be found under `teaching_materials/minictl_into.py`

+More advanced documentation of the python library can be found as docstrings in the `minictl.pyi` file, and as examples in the `tests/python/*.py` files.

 ### Development